WorldBank-Transport/DRIVER/doc/api-use-case-health-organization.md

 ## Obtaining the record type uuid

 The record type uuid of the `Incident` record type may be obtained by querying the `recordtypes` endpoint with the `label` URL parameter set to the desired value: `Incident`.
 Setting `active` to `True` also ensures that only active record types will be returned.
-The `curl` utility is used to demonstrate how to query the API, but it can be queried with any program that supports making HTTP calls.
+The cURL utility is used to demonstrate how to query the API, but it can be queried with any program that supports making HTTP calls.
+If you're experiencing SSL errors with cURL, your version of cURL may not have the right certificate authorities installed.
+Try passing the `-k` parameter to `curl`.

 Also, the URL shown here,  `DRIVERURL`, is only a placeholder and should be replaced with the actual URL of the application.
 The same applies to the `TOKEN` placeholder, whose actual value was obtained earlier on in this document.

 ```
 curl -H "Authorization: Token TOKEN" \